-3 Previous geophysical and geochemical interpretations of the Tibetan thermal regime
+3. Previous Geophysical and Geochemical Interpretations of the Tibetan Thermal Regime

-The thermal structure of Tibetan lithosphere has been analysed in several geophysical experiments, illustrated in Figure 1b and detailed in Table 1.
-Seismic studies in north-central Tibet (No. 1 in Figure 1b) show low Pn velocity and a zone with inefficient Sn propagation which suggests a relatively high sub-Moho temperature (Ni and Barazangi, 1983; McNamara et al., 1997).
+The thermal structure of Tibetan lithosphere has been analyzed in several geophysical experiments, illustrated in Figure 1b and detailed in Table 1.
+Seismic studies in north-central Tibet (No. 1 in Figure 1b) show low Pn velocity and a zone with inefficient Sn propagation which suggests a relatively high sub-Moho temperature (McNamara et al., 1997; Ni & Barazangi, 1983).
 Seismic and MT studies constrain lithospheric temperature along the INDEPTH III profile (Nos.
 2-5 in Figure 1b) and along SW-NE trending profiles (Nos.
 6-12 in Figure 1b).

 Several studies along the INDEPTH III profile indicate that the central Lhasa Block has mostly cold lithosphere, with a sharp transition to a hot lithosphere in the Qiangtang Block.
-An integrated geophysical-petrological analysis based on electromagnetic and seismic data along the INDEPTH III profile (No. 4 in Figure 1b) suggests that the surface heat flow is up to 80 mW/m2 in the Qiangtang Block in central Tibet and down to 65 mW/m2 in the central Lhasa Block (Vozar et al., 2014).
+An integrated geophysical-petrological analysis based on electromagnetic and seismic data along the INDEPTH III profile (No. 4 in Figure 1b) suggests that the surface heat flow is up to 80 mW/m in the Qiangtang Block in central Tibet and down to 65 mW/m in the central Lhasa Block (Vozar et al., 2014).
 Similarly, seismic tomography (profile No. 2 in Figure 1b) shows that the lithosphere is >300 km thick (and therefore cold) in the central Lhasa Block and <100 km (and therefore hot) in the Qiangtang Block (Tilmann, 2003) in the same region where crustal xenoliths also indicate high crustal temperatures (Nos.
 13-14 in Figure 1b).
-Earthquake thermometry along the same profile (No. 5 in Figure 1b) indicates a relatively cold lithosphere down to 200 km depth in the Lhasa Block and thin lithosphere (<80 km thick) beneath the Qiangtang Block (Wang et al., 2013).
-In contrast, an estimate based on the α-β quartz transition (No. 3 in Figure 1b) indicates a temperature of 700 °C in the upper-middle crust (depth of 20-40 km) of the central Lhasa Block (Mechie et al., 2004) and thus implies a lithosphere thickness of less than 100 km for an equilibrium geotherm.
-21699356, ja, Downloaded from https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022JB026213 by HGF GEOMAR Helmholtz Centre of Ocean, Wiley Online Library on [15/03/2023].
-See the Terms and-conditions) on Wiley Online Library for :
+Earthquake thermometry along the same profile (No. 5 in Figure 1b) indicates a relatively cold lithosphere down to 200 km depth in the Lhasa Block and thin lithosphere (<80 km thick) beneath the Qiangtang Block (Wang Chen, Wang, 2013; Wang, Mooney, Yuan, 2013).
+In contrast, an estimate based on the $\alpha$ - $\beta$ quartz transition (No. 3 in Figure 1b) indicates a temperature of 700°C in the upper-middle crust (depth of 20-40 km) of the central Lhasa Block (Mechie et al., 2004) and thus implies a lithosphere thickness of less than 100 km for an equilibrium geotherm.